ElectronSutra/venture/pages/1-the-realm/1-6-military/1-6-1-imperial-legions.md

 Within the infantry talons, the scales are numbered 1 to 8, with the 1st scale being the most prestigious.
-In battle, the 8th talon marches at the front of the formation, closest to the enemy; the 8th talon is composed of the greenest and most disposable, while the 1st talon, at the back, is the most veteran.
+In battle, the 8th talon marches at the front of the formation, closest to the enemy; the 8th scale is composed of the greenest and most disposable, while the 1st scale, at the back, is the most veteran.
 Surviving engagements leads to promotions within the talon.

 The commander of a scale is called the _scalelord_, and, like the corporal of a